2023 Most Popular Nursing Bachelor's Degree Schools in Louisiana

 The following schools top our list of the Most Popular Nursing Bachelor's Degree Colleges.

-Our analysis found University of Louisiana at Lafayette to be the most popular school for nursing students who want to pursue a bachelor’s degree in Louisiana.
+Our 2023 rankings named University of Louisiana at Lafayette the most popular school in Louisiana for nursing students working on their bachelor’s degree.
 UL Lafayette is a large public school located in the midsize city of Lafayette.

 Of the 463 students majoring in nursing at UL Lafayette, 12% are male and 88% are female.